Computer Science Data Science Facilities

 - The usual commands, e.g. pyspark, spark-shell, sparkR, spark-submit, are avaiable on our systems.

-- If you run Jupyter on one of our systems, you'll see that there are kernels for Spark in Python and Scala.
-These effectively run the pyspark or spark-shell commands, respectively, in a Jupyter session.
+- If you run Jupyter on one of our systems, you'll see that there are kernels for Spark in Python and Java.
+Python effectively runs the pyspark commands, in a Jupyter session.
+If you want to use GPUs, there are special considerations.
+See the note at the end of the Jupyter section

 - Spark is configured to use 8gb of memory by default.
 This should be enough for all classwork.
 With the command-line pyspark and spark-shell, you can add "--driver-memory NNNg" to override this.
 With the Jupyter Scala core, you can set an environment variable SPARK_OPTS="--conf spark.driver.memory=NNNg" before starting the notebook.

-- Spark 3 (which is our current version of Spark) is configured to use Java 11.
-If you just type "java" on one of our systems, you get Java 11.
+- Spark 4 (which is our current version of Spark) is configured to use Java 21 if it is available.
 Spark 2 won't work with anything more recent than Java 8, so the various Spark 2-related commands set an explicit JAVA_HOME to point to Java 8.

 If you want to write significant Spark programs, you'll probably be using the command line (and maybe an IDE).
 See Spark Programming for specifics in doing Spark programs here.
 The rest of this section describes use of Spark from Jupyter and the interactive commands.